AdobeDocs/campaign-classic.en/help/reporting/using/global-reports.md

 ## Statistics on sharing activities {#statistics-on-sharing-activities}

-This report shows the evolution of shares to social networks (Facebook, Twitter, email, etc.) in time.
+This report shows the evolution of shares to social networks (Facebook, X - formerly known as Twitter, email, etc.) in time.

 For more information on viral marketing, refer to [this section](../../delivery/using/viral-and-social-marketing.md).